dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 All write dispositions are supported.

 ## Data loading
-To load data into Databricks, you must set up a staging filesystem by configuring an Amazon S3 or Azure Blob Storage bucket. `parquet` is the default file format used for data uploads.
-As an alternative to `parquet`, you can switch to using `JSONL`.
+To load data into Databricks, you must set up a staging filesystem by configuring an Amazon S3 or Azure Blob Storage bucket.
+Parquet is the default file format used for data uploads.
+As an alternative to Parquet, you can switch to using JSONL.

-dlt will upload the data in `parquet` files (or `JSONL`, if configured) to the bucket and then use `COPY INTO` statements to ingest the data into Databricks.
+dlt will upload the data in Parquet files (or JSONL, if configured) to the bucket and then use `COPY INTO` statements to ingest the data into Databricks.

 For more information on staging, see the [staging support](#staging-support) section below.

 ## Supported file formats

-* [parquet](../file-formats/parquet.md) supported when staging is enabled.
+* [Parquet](../file-formats/parquet.md) supported when staging is enabled.
-* [jsonl](../file-formats/jsonl.md) supported when staging is enabled (see limitations below).
+* [JSONL](../file-formats/jsonl.md) supported when staging is enabled (see limitations below).

 The JSONL format has some limitations when used with Databricks: